Public Hearing Notices

 Other Public Utilities Commission Announcements

-How to Participate at a PUC Public Hearing
+How to Participate in a PUC Public Hearing

-Preparing Your Testimony: The Division highly recommends that you consider the following ideas to ensure that your comments are heard and fully considered.
+Preparing Your Public Comment: The Division highly recommends that you consider the following ideas to ensure that your comments are heard and fully considered.

-• Do not be afraid to raise or refer to the same issues that others have raised in theirtestimony, this adds emphasis.
+- Do not be afraid to raise or refer to the same issues that others have raised in their public comment, as this adds emphasis.

-• Put your testimony or comments in writing.
-It does not matter whether your testimony ishand or type written, but a written document ensures that your comments will become part of the record.
-(You may wish to use this “Testimony Template”)
+- Put your public comment or statement in writing.
+It does not matter whether your public comment is handwritten or typewritten, but a written document ensures that your comments will become part of the record.

-• You are more than welcome to read your testimony at the hearing when called upon to speak.
-Should your testimony be lengthy (exceeding three or four pages), it is recommended that you paraphrase your comments to allow sufficient time for others to offer their comments.
+- You are more than welcome to read your public comment or statement at the hearing when called upon to speak.
+Should your public comment be lengthy (exceeding three or four pages), it is recommended that you paraphrase your comments to allow sufficient time for others to offer their comments.
 Also, speak slowly and clearly.

 Arrive Early: Arriving at the hearing early will allow you time to find a seat and hear any instructions that the Commission might have at the beginning of the hearing.
 For this reason, you should plan to arrive at the hearing 10 to 15 minutes before it begins.

 Sign In If You Are Going to Testify: Upon arrival at the hearing, report to the information table and sign up to testify or offer comments to the Commission.
-Individuals are usually called in the order that they have signed up to testify.
+Individuals are usually called in the order in which they have signed up to testify.